Javacord/Javacord/README.md

 The version number has a 3-digit format: `major.minor.trivial`
 * `major`: Increased extremely rarely to mark a major release (usually a rewrite affecting very huge parts of the library).
 * `minor`: Any backward incompatible change to the api.
-* `trivial`: A backward compatible change to the **api**.
-This is usually an important bugfix (or a bunch of smaller ones) or a backwards compatible feature addition.
+* `trivial`: A backward compatible change to the api.
+This is usually an important bug fix (or a bunch of smaller ones) or a backwards compatible feature addition.

 ## 🔨 Deprecation Policy

-A method or class that is marked as deprecated can be removed with the next minor release (but it will usually stay for several minor releases).
+They can remove a method or class that is marked as deprecated with the next minor release (but it will usually stay for several minor releases).
 A minor release might remove a class or method without having it deprecated, but we will do our best to deprecate it before removing it.
-We are unable to guarantee this though, because we might have to remove / replace something due to changes made by Discord, which we are unable to control.
+We are unable to guarantee this, though, because we might have to remove / replace something due to changes made by Discord, which we are unable to control.
 Usually you can expect a deprecated method or class to stay for at least 6 months before it finally gets removed, but this is not guaranteed.

 ## 🥇 Large Bots Using Javacord

-Javacord is used by many large bots.
+Many large bots use Javacord.
 Here are just a few of them:
 * [**Yunite**](https://yunite.xyz/): A bot for Fortnite which runs on over 100,000 servers with over ten million users.
 * [**Beemo**](https://beemo.gg/): A bot that prevents raids of many large servers such as [discord.gg/LeagueOfLegends](https://discord.gg/LeagueOfLegends), [discord.gg/VALORANT](https://discord.gg/VALORANT), and many more.